sunboo/yelo/Idea/Idea.md

 **Trend #2**

-For much of the past century, the Era of Big Work — the 40-hour workweek and its employer-provided benefits — were the foundation of US and Western economies.
+For much of the past century, the 40-hour workweek and its employer-provided benefits were the foundation of most economies.
 That was then.
 Now, independent work is the new normal.

-Freelancers, independent contractors and temp workers are on their way to making up the majority of the U.S. labor force.
-They number 42 million, or one-third of all workers in the nation.
-That figure is expected to rise to 40% — some 60 million people — by the end of the decade.
+Freelancers, independent contractors and temp workers are on their way to making up the **majority** of the U.S. labor force.
+They number 42 million, or one-third of all workers, expected to rise to 40% in next 5 years.
 A number of factors both economic and cultural are causing the independent workforce to swell.
 An Elance-oDesk survey found an overwhelming 89% of freelancers prefer work flexibility to a traditional corporate career.

+The latest batch of Y-Combinator also emphasized long-term shifts in the workforce will **change the way** we think about the labor market.
+Y Combinator-backed startups like Zen99, Fixed, and Checkr, while appearing simple at first glance, will make that transition smoother.

 **Trend #3**